 In response to recent news stories about our dress code, School District 6 wants everyone to know that we place a major emphasis on creating a high-quality environment for teaching and learning in our schools.
 The safety of our students and staff is also of utmost importance.
-One part of maintaining an orderly school climate that is focused on learning is to have a clear dress code for students and staff that emphasizes the wearing of safe and non-distracting attire.Because of the prevalence of some gangs in the Greeley area, we are vigilant about keeping gang behavior out of our schools.
+One part of maintaining an orderly school climate that is focused on learning is to have a clear dress code for students and staff that emphasizes the wearing of safe and non-distracting attire.Due to the prevalence of some gangs in the Greeley area, we are vigilant about keeping gang behavior out of our schools.
 Unfortunately, some gangs in the area associate themselves very closely with certain colors and numbers (13, 14 and 18).
 Displaying these colors and numbers on clothing is a way that gang members display their affiliation, recruit new members, and create intimidation or confrontation.
 By banning these displays in our schools, we have reduced the presence of gang activity, intimidation, recruiting, and confrontations.

 In order to send a consistent message about the dress code, it is applied to all of our schools, elementary through high school.The current dress code policy was created in 2009.
-This school year is the fourth school year that the policy has been in place.
+This school year is the ninth school year that the policy has been in place.

 The only exemption regarding the display of the numbers 13, 14, 18 and their reverses (31, 41, 81) is for school athletic uniforms.
 Students participating in official, sanctioned school sports are allowed to wear their assigned jersey numbers as part of their assigned athletic uniform.

 Our policy is not unique.
 There are other school districts across Colorado and the nation that have similar dress code restrictions in order to increase student and staff safety in school.